Trafigura: Brazil

-On March 28, 2024, Trafigura pleaded guilty to conspiracy to violate the anti-bribery provisions of the Foreign Corrupt Practices Act (FCPA) in connection with bribes paid to Brazilian officials.
-The company agreed to pay approximately $127 million to settle the U.S. Department of Justice investigation.
+On 28 March 2024, Trafigura pleaded guilty to conspiracy to violate the anti‑bribery provisions of the Foreign Corrupt Practices Act (FCPA) in connection with bribes paid to Brazilian officials.
+The company agreed to pay approximately $127 million to settle the US Department of Justice investigation.
 The bribery scheme operated between 2003 and 2014, during which Trafigura paid bribes to Petrobras officials to secure and maintain contracts.
 The illicit payments amounted to up to 20 cents per barrel of oil products bought from or sold to Petrobras.
 These bribes were concealed using shell companies and intermediaries with offshore bank accounts.

-Trafigura's involvement in this case is connected to Brazil's largest political corruption scandal, known as "Operation Car Wash" or "Lava Jato".
+Trafigura's involvement in this case is connected to Brazil's largest political corruption scandal, known as 'Operation Car Wash' or 'Lava Jato'.
 This is the first time Trafigura has admitted to being involved in the Car Wash scandal, although its rivals Glencore and Vitol had previously admitted to bribery in relation to the same scandal.